 Link reclamation can be extremely time consuming, but it is definitely worth it.
-If you don’t think you have the time, or if you would simply rather let professionals do it for you, get in contact with Hive19.
+If you don’t think you have the time, or if you would simply rather let professionals do it for you or would like to understand more about our services, get in contact with our friendly team today.

 As part of our Active Profile Management offering at Hive19, we manage your online presence as a whole to deliver the maximum impact and authority from third party activity.
 We consider the timing, anchor text, referring domain distribution, competitor activity, previous placements and more in every campaign.

-We regularly carry out link reclamation as part of our Active Profile Monitoring work for clients, and we would be delighted to help you get the links you deserve.
+We regularly carry out link reclamation as part of our Active Profile Monitoring work for clients, and we would be delighted to help you obtain the links you deserve.